linpengcheng/PurefunctionPipelineDataflow/README.md

   - Customs

-Before entering the warehouse, all data must be accepted first.
+Before entering the warehouse, all data must be checked and accepted first.

 The input and output of the workshop can only be standardized data,